Chapter 4.150

 4.150.150 Mandatory collection for repeat offenders (commercial and residential).

-During intervals between collection or disposal, the storage, accumulation, collection, keeping, handling or maintaining of refuse waste on premises where produced shall be performed in such a manner as to prevent the harboring and breeding of rodents, insects and other vermin and to take adequate precautions to prevent ready access to the waste by animals; as to prevent objectionable odors in the ambient air; as not to constitute a fire hazard; and as not to result in such unsightliness as to result in the depreciation of value of adjacent property or the comfortable enjoyment of life thereon.
+During intervals between collection or disposal, the storage, accumulation, collection, keeping, handling or maintaining of discarded materials on premises where produced shall be performed in such a manner as to prevent the harboring and breeding of rodents, insects and other vermin and to take adequate precautions to prevent ready access to the waste by animals; as to prevent objectionable odors in the ambient air; as not to constitute a fire hazard; and as not to result in such unsightliness as to result in the depreciation of value of adjacent property or the comfortable enjoyment of life thereon.

-A. Increasing the size of the dumpster; and/or
+A. Increasing the size of the container;

-B. Increasing the frequency of the pickup service; and/or
+B. Increasing the frequency of collection service;

-C. Ordering the removal of trailers, pickup trucks, dump trucks and storage containers under the nuisance abatement procedure pursuant to Chapter 4.40 SLTCC; and/or
+C. Ordering the removal of trailers, pickup trucks, dump trucks and storage containers under the nuisance abatement procedure pursuant to Chapter 4.40 SLTCC;

-D. Mandating safety-approved dumpsters with tight-fitting lids; and/or
+D. Mandating safety-approved dumpsters with tight-fitting lids;

-E. Mandating dumpster “skirting” for containers; and/or
+E. Mandating dumpster “skirting” for containers;

-F. Mandating relocation of dumpster; and/or
+F. Mandating relocation of dumpster;

-G. Mandating “controlled access” lids to prevent animal disturbances; and/or
+G. Mandating “controlled access” lids to prevent animal disturbances;

-H. Mandating bear-proof refuse containers for repeat violators of single-family residences and multiresidential properties not using safety-approved dumpsters; and/or
+H. Mandating bear-proof containers for repeat violators of single-family residences and multiresidential properties not using safety-approved dumpsters; and/or

-I. Any other enforcement action deemed reasonable and appropriate by the city manager or his/her designee.
+I. Any other enforcement action deemed reasonable and appropriate by the city manager.
 (Ord.
 921 § 1; Ord.
 997 § 1; Ord.
-1157 § 4.
+1157 § 4; Ord.
+1187 § 1.
 Code 1997 § 23-12.4)

 4.150.160 Mandatory multiplier for repeat offenders.